How will this development impact traffic in the area?

 There seems to be a lot of vacant retail space in Middletown and the surrounding area.
 Couldn’t Village 35 develop the project at a different location?

 There is not an excess of vacant retail space in the area.
 In fact, vacancy is declining.
-According to research from New Jersey-based retail real estate brokerage firm The Goldstein Group, at the end of 2016, a little over 7 percent of the retail space in the Hazlet-through-Middletown corridor was vacant.
-So far in 2017, 150,000 square feet of that space has been leased, lowering the market’s vacancy rate to 3.9 percent.
-(In comparison, according to commercial real estate data provider REIS, the vacancy rate for retail space nationally is 8.4 percent.)
+According to research from New Jersey-based retail real estate brokerage firm The Goldstein Group, at the end of 2017, a little over 6.4 percent of the retail space in the Hazlet-through-Middletown corridor was vacant.
+In 2017 and 2018, 247,000 square feet of that space has been leased, lowering the market’s vacancy rate to 3.3 percent.
+(In comparison, according to commercial real estate data provider REIS, the vacancy rate for retail space nationally is 8.5 percent.)

 Who is National Realty & Development Corp.?
 Do they have any experience developing this type of project?

-Village 35 is an entity of NRDC, a nationally renowned real estate owner/developer with deep roots in New Jersey and the surrounding region.
+Village 35 is an entity of National Realty & Development Corp.
+(NRDC), a nationally renowned real estate owner/developer with deep roots in New Jersey and the surrounding region.
 The company has a 50-year track record of delivering thoughtfully planned, well-managed and financially successful real estate developments across the Northeast, including retail centers, office parks and residential projects in Monmouth County.

-With The Shoppes of Middletown, NRDC is embarking on a dynamic development that is not only the first of its kind for Monmouth County, but also unlike any other shopping and entertainment destination currently in the company’s extensive portfolio of properties.
+NRDC is embarking on a dynamic development that is not only the first of its kind for Monmouth company’s extensive portfolio of properties.
 Understanding that Middletown lacks a true town center where residents can shop, dine and gather with their neighbors, the company has set out to create a retail experience that is distinctive in its inspired design, sustainable elements and pedestrian features, while still benefitting from NRDC’s vast network of relationships with the country’s premier retailers.